OrionReed/orionreed.com/src/posts/qrtp.md

 The bandwidth of audio is _extremely limited_ clocking in at around 7 bytes per second, with chunks being scanned at around 15fps, simply backchannelling a list of chunk indices would be a challenge, as the list of indices to send would rapidly outgrow the rate at which they could be sent.
 To solve this, we need a way to compress this information as much as possible.

 After a few variations, I landed on a 'circular flood fill' approach.
 As chunks were seen for a second time, we would treat them as 'seeds' in a ring of chunks and periodically flood outward from those seed points to get the largest range of contiguous received chunks.
-We'd then send over pairs of numbers to indicate the ranges we had received and would repeat this process if an already-received chunk was observed again.
-Because audio is an unreliable transport, the flood fill neatly minimizes the data we need to send while maximising the utility of that data, by always acknowledging as many chunks as possible.
+We'd then send over pairs of indices to inform the sender which chunks it could skip.
+Because audio is an unreliable transport, the flood fill neatly minimizes the data needed while maximising the utility of that data, by always acknowledging as many chunks as possible.

-We can see this process visually in the sketch below.
-The black chunk is the one being sent with some probability $P = 0.3$ of being received.
-Green is a received chunk, orange is a re-received chunk.
+We can see this process visually in the sketch below where each chunk has a 30% probability of being received: Green is a received chunk, orange is a re-received chunk.

-On the left you can see how the last few cells take a long time to get transmitted successfully, which gets worse as the number of chunks increases.
-On the right the blue flood fill process reduces redundant transmission over time and dramatically reduces total transfer time.
+On the left you can see how the last few chunks take a long time to get transmitted successfully, which gets worse as the number of chunks increases.
+On the right the flood fill process (blue) reduces redundant transmission and dramatically reduces overall transfer time.

 <md-group>
   <md-cell-circle cells='60' width='0.2' id="protocol-v1">
-    1-way
+    no backchannel
   </md-cell-circle>
   <md-cell-circle cells='60' width='0.2' id="protocol-v2">
     with backchannel